 Using DSA as a discovery process allows me to build brand awareness for a client while developing traditional Search Campaigns and landing pages.
 The results from even a short-term DSA campaign provides an opportunity to mine for keywords based on actual search queries that I may want to use in keyword campaigns later on.

 To create your first Dynamic Search Campaigns, start with categories based on the groupings of a website or with specific sections of the site, indicated by the URL.
 The goal is to capture searches that may be missed in the campaigns with keywords or when used for discovery.
-If you already have campaigns that use keywords, there is no conflict because the more specific target will be the favored one when multiple website pages are eligible in an AdWords auction.
+If you already have campaigns that use keywords, there is no conflict because the more specific target will be the favored one when multiple website pages are eligible in a Google Ads auction.

 A potential issue with specific pages is that they can be very limited which is why a broad approach helps capture everything else on a website that’s not currently covered in existing ads.
 Allowing Google to match a search term to a web page is helpful too to know how Google sees a site.

 Although there is not a keywords list, there are still optimization steps to take with DSAs.
 After you collect data, you can separate high-value dynamic ad targets based on insights in the categories report.
 Once that is done, you create different ad groups for each target to get more specific with the descriptive text in an ad.